A letter from our Founder & CEO, Reeta Loi.

 From the very beginning we have promoted support groups and charities up and down the country (and now increasingly the world), which, up until this site was built in March 2017, had been almost impossible to find due to lack of resources and funding.

-We have advised countless organisations like the leading homelessness charity akt to better support LGBTQ+ South Asians because we (South Asians) under-utilise services as a whole.
+We have advised organisations like the leading homelessness charity akt to better support LGBTQ+ South Asians because we (South Asians) under-utilise services as a whole.
 We have worked with helpline services like the vital Karma Nirvana to be more inclusive of LGBTQ+ people who are experiencing forced marriage.
 We have promoted small community-centred meet-ups, new club nights and small platforms to enable them to become plugged into a vast network of users, partners and funders, all for free.

 Healing is first and foremost what we collectively need.